psrenergy/PSRIO-scripts/docs/dimensions.md

 ### Aggregate Blocks/Hours

-To aggregate blocks/hours of an output, the function below can be used:
+To aggregate blocks or hours of an output, we can use the functions below:

 | Method                                                                 | Syntax                           |
 |:-----------------------------------------------------------------------|:---------------------------------|
 | Aggregate blocks/hours by an [aggregate function][aggregate-functions] | `exp = exp1:aggregate_blocks(f)` |